uutzinger/airquality/Readme.md

 # Airquality Sensors with ESP8266
-The goal of this project is to connect several air quality sensors via i2c bus to a wireless microcontroller and program the reading of those sensors not to block i2c.
+The goal of this project is to connect several air quality sensors via i2c bus to a wireless microcontroller.
+The drivers were modified so that they do not to block i2c.

-The hardware is based on a main board with several i2c ports, both at 3.3V and 5V with voltage level shifter and an ESP8266.
+The hardware includes 3.3V and 5V with voltage level shifters and an ESP8266.

 At this time the software supports
 - LCD 20x4